-Medically Reviewed By Dr. Tina Beck
+Medically Reviewed By Dr. Tina Beck-Mayo

 Middle Aged Man with Nice Teeth and SmileYour periodontist has probably spoken to you in the past about the risks of dental plaque, the accumulation of bacteria, and food debris that forms on your teeth.
 A term you may not have heard of is dental calculus, commonly referred to as tartar.
 Dental calculus can pose a critical threat to your oral health and hygiene, but the good news is that there are some basic steps you can take to prevent its formation.